metiscoderclass/rooster.hetmml.nl/README.md

 for production, run `npm run build`.
 To start the server simply run `npm start`.

-This means that you probably want to open two terminal windows, in one of the two runs `npm run build:dev`, and another runs `npm start`.
+This means that you probably want to open two terminal windows, in one which you run run `npm run build:dev`, and in another you run `npm start`.